Audition Songs for The Great Comet – By Character

-If you’re looking for audition songs for Natasha, Pierre, & The Great Comet of 1812, it’s best to choose a dramatic, contemporary musical theatre song that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for Natasha, Pierre, & The Great Comet of 1812, it’s fitting to choose a dramatic song from contemporary musical repertoire that aligns with the show’s tone and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because The Great Comet premiered in 2012, the audition songs below are drawn from musicals between the 2000s and 2020s.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.